pbs-assess/gfcondition-ms/README.md

 This repository contains code used to generate sex and maturity specific indices of average body condition and associated density distributions for species frequently sampled by Canadian Pacific bottom trawl surveys.
+Common trends in body condition indices were then identified and compared with environmental indices available in the PACEA R package (<https://github.com/pbs-assess/pacea>).

 These analyses are described in: